- Associate in Applied Science (AAS)

 Surgical Tech Program Curriculum

-The Associate Degree in Surgical Technology offers students the opportunity to combine the knowledge of human anatomy and physiology with expertise in the theory and application of aseptic techniques, instrumentation, and surgical procedures.
+The Associate Degree in Surgical Technology is led by certified surgical technologists that want to see you succeed.
+Within the surgical tech major, students gain the opportunity to combine the knowledge of human anatomy and physiology with expertise in the theory and application of aseptic techniques, instrumentation, and surgical procedures.
+Through an engaging curriculum that affords the opportunity for hands-on learning within a state-of-the-art surgical suite, you work alongside faculty and students to maximize patient care.

 Orientation to Perioperative Services

-This course provides an introduction to the perioperative skills required to function as a beginning Surgical Technologist in various health care environments.
-The course will focus on establishing, maintaining, and coordinating the methods required for quality patient care in the operating room according to established professional standards.
-Students will apply aseptic technique, surgical principles, and surgical conscience in the performance of the required skills.
+This course provides an introduction to the perioperative skills required to function as a beginning surgical technologist in various health care environments.
+“Orientation to Perioperative Services'' will focus on establishing, maintaining, and coordinating the methods required for quality patient care in the operating room in accordance with established professional standards.
+Students will apply aseptic techniques, surgical principles, and surgical conscience in the performance of the required skills.

-The Surgical Technology Admissions Committee holistically reviews each applicant’s admission materials and selects the most highly qualified candidates for a limited number of seats.
-The admission requirements are as follows:
+Our Clinical Admission Committee holistically reviews each applicant’s admission materials and selects the most highly qualiﬁed candidates for a limited number of seats.
+Detailed clinical admission requirements can be found by clicking the button below.

 Future Career in Surgical Technology